You never forget your first.

 That first mile had me questioning my decision to even attempt the 10K.
 I was pushing and breathing so hard to climb that hill, which meant my stomach was also pretty angry.

 But then you round the corner and in comes the view, you smile and think yup this is why the pain is worth it.
-Throughout the single track race there was more passing and repassing people than I have in a road race, which I’m 100% sure is related to the following…my trail skills need work.
+Throughout the single track race there was more passing and repassing people than I have in something like a 10 mile road race, which I’m 100% sure is related to the following…my trail skills need work.

 My trail running scorecard